petersolomon12/SQHCA1/CA1/CodingStandards/Benefits.md

 - ## **Easier Onboarding** :
 -	Consistent coding standards makes it easier for new team members to join.
 -	Coding standards makes it easier for developers to identify the structure and purpose of the code.
+-   This cuts down the time that new team members spend trying to learn the team's practices and increases optimisation.

+- ## **Reduction of Development Cost** :
+- Good coding standard reduces the errors in a code thus you spend less time debugging, it saves time when working on a full scale project.
+- It takes less time to build a project which implements good coding practices/standards.
+- Easier to maintain, a project that is easier to maintain will be cheaper in cost as their isn't big labour cost being put in for the upkeeping.

 ---